 For more information on this issue and to view the results of the survey, click here.

-The final series of stakeholder meetings for the Increased Readability Rulemaking for the Colorado Primary Drinking Water Regulations are scheduled for May 7th and May 9th.
+The final series of stakeholder meetings for the Increased Readability Rulemaking for the Colorado Primary Drinking Water Regulations were held on May 7th and May 9th.
 The Safe Drinking Water Program encourages all interested parties to participate and provide comment on the proposed revisions to the Colorado Primary Drinking Water Regulation.

 Read the Proposal: